vkiryukhin/vkthread/README.md

 - Anonymous functions

 Plugin is built on HTML5 "Web Worker" technology.
+(old version of the plugin can be found under tag 0.5.7)

 - file size: 1.8k minified / 3.6k development
 - Doesn't have any dependecies.